California Carb Compliant Generators

 Benefits: Portable CARB Compliant Generators

-According to the CARB Portable Generator Fact Sheet, CARB rules don’t limit portable generator use during Public Safety Power Shutoff (PSPS) events.
+According to the CARB Portable Generator Fact Sheet, CARB rules don’t limit portable gas generator use during Public Safety Power Shutoff (PSPS) events.
 California residents may use portable consumer type CARB Compliant Generators for backup power during a power outage or blackout (PSPS) when the utility shuts off power to prevent wildfires.

 CARB Compliant Portable Generators